ZhukovAlexander/aio-doh/README.rst

 Contributing
 ############
-File and issue or create a pull request.
+File an issue or create a pull request.